-Consolidated other accounts receivable as of December 31, 2020 and 2019 consisted of:
+Consolidated other accounts receivable as of December 31, 2021 and 2020 consisted of:

-2020 2019
+2021 2020

-From other diverse activities \$ 3,671 2,674
+From other diverse activities \$ 4,233 3,671

-Rights in trust 1 2,154 4,703

-From sales of assets and scrap 1,756 4,513
+From sales of assets and scrap 2,129 1,756

-Loans to employees 933 1,038
+Loans to employees 632 933

-Work-in progress provisions - 900
+Rights in trust 2,154

-\$ 8,514 13,828
+\$ 6,994 8,514

-Includes in both periods CEMEX Colombia's residual interest in a trust oriented to promote a specific housing project, which only asset is a claim on land in the municipality of Zipaquirá in Colombia and its only liability is a bank loan in pesos equivalent to \$2,154 and \$4,703 as of December 31, 2020 and 2019, respectively, obtained for the purchase of such land and which repayment is guaranteed by CEMEX Colombia.
+In 2020, included CEMEX Colombia's residual interest in a trust oriented to promote a specific housing project, which only asset was a claim on land and its only liability was a bank loan in Pesos equivalent to \$2,154, obtained for the purchase of such land and which repayment was guaranteed by CEMEX Colombia.
 In July 2019, CEMEX Colombia and the other partner in the project agreed with a Colombian construction firm ("the Acquirer") the transfer of the aforementioned land to a new trust incorporated by the Acquirer, by means of the repayment by the Acquirer of the loan guaranteed by CEMEX Colombia.
-During 2020 and 2019, the Acquirer made amortizations to the loan for amounts in Pesos equivalent to approximately \$2.4 million and \$2 million, respectively, for a total amortization in pesos as of December 31, 2020 equivalent to approximately \$4.4 million, remaining to be settled an amount equivalent to approximately \$2.2 million, which was considered to be settled by the Acquirer in November 2020, but which was renegotiated at the request of the Acquirer considering the effects of the COVID-19 Pandemic (note 2).
-As of the date of approval of these financial statements, the settlement of the agreement is under negotiation by the counterparties and the balance is expected to be settled by the Acquirer in three installments ending in June 2021.
+Between July 2019 and December 2020, the Acquirer made payments to the loan for an aggregate amount in Pesos equivalent to approximately \$4.8 million, while an amount equivalent to approximately \$1.7 million remained outstanding and was settled by the Acquirer on December 23, 2021, ending CEMEX Colombia's relationship in the project.